While many of us use fonts in our word processing software on our computers, not everyone realizes that behind each typeface lies a story…

 In their pursuit of an ‘ideal’ typeface, the key considerations were visual perception, optimal legibility, neutrality, and reading speed.

 Within the group of strong-willed personalities, diverse opinions emerged, leading to spirited debates and pointed critiques.
-For instance, Armando Testa, who was present at the first meeting in 1965, argued that “we know well how in American advertising not only more typefaces are used, but even typical typefaces are sought, linked to a specific advertising case …”, while on the other hand, according to Franco Grignani “making a typeface that is used only for business cards rather than for writing paper is useless […] Some typefaces have fewer defects, for example, if are printed on one paper rather than another.
-After all, Nebiolo is interested in preparing typefaces that are not personal facts, but universal types, as Bodoni may have been …”.
+For instance, Armando Testa, who was present at the first meeting in 1965, argued that “we know well how in American advertising not only more typefaces are used, but even typical typefaces are sought, linked to a specific advertising case …”, while on the other hand, according to Franco Grignani “creating a typeface that is used only for business cards rather than for writing paper is useless […] Some typefaces have fewer defects, for example, when printed on one type of paper rather than another.
+After all, Nebiolo is interested in preparing typefaces that are not personal creations, but universal types, like the Bodoni could have been …” [II]

-This statement by Franco Grignani captures the essence of the conflict:
+This statement by Franco Grignani captures the essence of the conflict [III]:

-“In my opinion, there is a break between your work [Nebiolo/Novarese, Ed.], which is close to traditional typography, and ours, which is close to the problems of aesthetics in graphic design … Someone who only ever draws typefaces can’t know the secrets of another part of the world that deals with other visual problems instead.”
+“In my opinion, there is a fracture between your work [Nebiolo/Novarese, Ed.], which is close to traditional typography, and ours, which is closer to the problems of aesthetics in graphic design […] Someone who only ever draws typefaces cannot know the secrets of another part of the world that deals instead with other visual problems…”

 In this podcast (ITA), Federica Novarese, provides insight into the contrasting perspectives between her father, Aldo, and the team of designers.